syncfusion-content/blazor-docs/blazor/accordion/how-to/show-hide-accordion-item.md

 ---
 layout: post
 title: Show/Hide Accordion item in Blazor Accordion Component | Syncfusion
-description: Checkout and learn here all about Show/Hide Accordion item in Syncfusion Blazor Accordion component and more.
+description: Checkout and learn here all about how to Show/Hide Accordion item in Syncfusion Blazor Accordion component and more.
 platform: Blazor
 control: Accordion
 documentation: ug